Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ## Project Level

 Project-level documentation is where all descriptive information about your project is contained, as well as any planning decisions and process documentation specifically related to your project.
-Again, while most of these documents are created in the documentation phase, some documents such as the data management plan (started before your project is funded), checklists and meeting notes (started during the planning phase), or the CONSORT diagram (started after data is collected) will begin at other points throughout the cycle.
+Again, while most of these documents are created in the documentation phase, some documents such as the data management plan (started before your project is funded), checklists and meeting notes (started during the planning phase), or a participant flow diagram (started after data is collected) will begin at other points throughout the cycle.

 ### Data Management Plan